 Because a resume and a curriculum vitae serve different purposes, job candidates should consider having drafts of both written and ready to use.
 A CV can serve as a master resume or career management document.

 Both resumes and CVs perform better when including tailored keywords.
 While CVs have unlimited space to include many keywords, resumes require a bit more finesse to fit the right keywords in a small amount of space.
-Check to see if you have the best keywords in your resume or CV by scanning it right here with Jobscan:

 Note: This article was originally published by Trista Winnie on August 19, 2014.
 It was rewritten for 2018 and republished on October 12, 2018.